End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Abstract

 \section{Abstract}

-Back-translation is an effective semi-supervised learning framework in neural machine translation (NMT).
+Back-translation (BT) is an effective semi-supervised learning framework in neural machine translation (NMT).
 A pre-trained NMT model translates monolingual sentences and makes synthetic bilingual sentence pairs for the training of the other NMT model, and vice versa.
-Understanding the two NMT models as inference and generation models, respectively, previous works applied the training framework of variational auto-encoder (VAE).
+Understanding the two NMT models as inference and generation models, respectively, the training method of variational auto-encoder (VAE) was applied in previous works, which is a mainstream framework of generative models.
 However, the discrete property of translated sentences prevents gradient information from flowing between the two NMT models.
-In this paper, we propose a {\it categorical reparameterization trick} that makes NMT models generate {\it differentiable sentences} so that the VAE's training framework can work in the end-to-end fashion.
-Our experiments demonstrate that our method effectively trains the NMT models and achieves better BLEU scores than the previous baseline on the datasets of the WMT translation task.
+In this paper, we propose the {\it categorical reparameterization trick (CRT)} that makes NMT models generate {\it differentiable sentences} so that the VAE's training framework can work in an end-to-end fashion.
+Our BT experiment conducted on a WMT benchmark dataset demonstrates the superiority of our proposed CRT compared to the Gumbel-softmax trick, which is a popular reparameterization method for categorical variable.
+Moreover, our experiments conducted on multiple WMT benchmark datasets demonstrate that our proposed end-to-end training framework is effective in terms of BLEU scores not only compared to its counterpart baseline which is not trained in an end-to-end fashion, but also compared to other previous BT works.
+The code is available at the web\footnote{https://github.com/Nunpuking/End-To-End-Backtranslation}.